 - 1. What is the relationship between poverty and school drop out of girls? - 2.
 What is the relationship between parents' attitudes and drop out of girls? - 3.
 What is the relationship between school environment and drop out of girls? - 4.
 What is the relationship between traditional practices and school drop out of girls?

 1.5 Scope of the Study

-The study was carried out in Wajir district.
-Wajir District is an administrative district in the North Eastern Province of Kenya.
-Its Headquarter is Wajir.
-The district has a population of 157,105 and an area of 1,478 km2.
-The study was limited to the objectives in regard to the causes of girls drop out of school.
+The study was carried out in Shariani division, Kilifi district.
+It was limited to the objectives in regard to the causes of girls' drop out of school.

 1.6 Significance of the Study